On breaking bread together

 If you must cancel, contact your host/hostess as soon as possible.
 You will still be responsible for seeing to it that your contribution to the meal arrives.
 Remember, others are counting on it!

 We thought you would never ask!
 Church members and friends may join anytime throughout the year.
-Annual dues are $12.50.
+Dues are $25 for couples and $12.50 for singles.
+You may pay your dues with a check designated for “UU Dinner Groups” and place it in the offering basket at church.
 All you have to do is contact one of the following persons:

-Contact information is available by calling the church office at 573-442-5764 or going to the online church directory.
-These three coordinators will make sure you are included in the very next dining opportunity.
+These coordinators will make sure you are included in the very next dining opportunity.
 Arrive on time at the dinner.
 Relax and have fun!

 Dining Group guidelines may change somewhat from year-to-year.
 If changes are made, they will be posted here.